-The Asset Rotation Model (ARM) helps you determine whether to be positioned in stocks, bonds or cash.
+The Asset Rotation Model (ARM) helps you determine which asset class (stocks or bonds) is most likely to outperform each month .
 It utilizes a dynamic approach to asset allocation, allowing you to earn higher returns while taking on less risk.

 This tutorial will guide you through applying the ARM’s recommendations to your own personal portfolio.

 The Asset Rotation Model is updated monthly.
 Updated recommendations are accessible with a premium subscription and are available on the first trading day of each month.
 They represent proper positioning for the duration of that month.

 Updated recommendations can be accessed through the Current Recommendations page, available at the top of our home page once you log in.
 An email is sent out each month to alert you when updated recommendations have been posted.

 To get the most out of the ARM, you will want to update your holdings immediately upon receiving the latest recommendations.

 Note: If you invest primarily through you employer sponsored 401(k) plan, or the Federal Government’s Thrift Savings Plan (TSP), please see those specific models.
 The recommendations provided by those models utilize similar logic to the ARM, and are customized to provide more tailored guidance.